akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 Congratulations, you just ran and exercised your first Akka HTTP app!
 You got a preview of how routes make it easy to communicate over HTTP.

-The example is implemented in the following three source files:
+The example is implemented in the following four source files:

 * `QuickstartServer.scala` -- contains the main class which sets-up and all actors, it runs the Akka HTTP `routes`.
 * `UserRoutes.scala` -- contains Akka HTTP `routes` that the Server will serve.